web-platform-tests/wpt/docs/appendix/intro-video-transcript.md

 The browser stops scrolling, and a mouse cursor clicks on `fetch`, then `api`, then `headers`, and finally `headers-basic.html`.

-> This test is written with WPT's testing framework, testharness.js.
-The test
+> This test is written with the web-platform-tests's testing framework,
-> completes almost instantly, and testharness.js reports that this browser
+> testharness.js.
+The test completes almost instantly, and testharness.js
-> passes all but one subtest.
-To understand the failure, we can read the source
+> reports that this browser passes all but one subtest.
+To understand the
-> code.
+> failure, we can read the source code.

 The mouse opens a context menu, selects "View Source", and scrolls to the source of the failing test.